Is There a Natural Cure for Bipolar Disorder?

 Lithium orotate is something some people take instead of prescription lithium carbonate.
 It is available over the counter and is very low-dose lithium.
 That said, no study has shown that it has any effect on bipolar disorder.
-(Lithium orotate, however, has shown some preliminary promise in the prevention of Alzheimer’s.)
+(Lithium orotate, however, has shown some preliminary promise in the prevention of Alzheimer’s disease.)

 It’s important to note that any version of lithium can damage kidneys and whether lithium orotate is more or less dangerous is a complete unknown as it hasn’t been studied.
 This means that even if one chooses to take the over-the-counter supplement, one must get his or her kidneys checked by a doctor to ensure no damage occurs and treatment with this supplement should be overseen by a doctor in its entirety.

 Other Natural Cures for Bipolar Disorder

 Unfortunately, anything else naturally occurring has only been studied when used in conjunction with traditional treatment.
 It is highly unlikely that any of these options would be a “cure” but rather a useful add-on to conventional bipolar treatment.

 For more on these types of natural options, see: